tracking-exposed/tracking.exposed/content/internal.md

 description: Internal page to remind collaborators how to contribute and report it in the website.
 ---

 ### Dear friend!
-If you did something for tracking.exposed: great!
-Sadly, the effort isn’t concluded until your action is adequately reported in the list of ‘analysis-and-publication’! is our piece of HTML documenting all the project’s success, and you should be there too.
-It doesn’t matter if only a 15 person attendee or if everyone was distracted.
-We should memorize each advocacy effort.
-Even an apparently meaningless event, after six months, take a different meaning.
-So please,  for future references, and to better focus our energies in the future, record your contribution!
+If you did something for tracking.exposed: cool!
+Sadly, your effort is not over yet, until your action gets adequately reported in our production list.
+The file is of ‘analysis-and-publication’! our list of project’s success and yours should be there too.
+We should save each advocacy effort.
+Articles published that talk about us, and of course our productions.

 **You've to edit** (or propose a pull request) to [this file on github](https://raw.githubusercontent.com/tracking-exposed/facebook.tracking.exposed/master/content/analysis-and-publications.md), which [become like a list of events](https://facebook.tracking.exposed/analysis-and-publications/) in the end.